7.2. Using custom code to extend the CSS style sheet

 In the above example, method localize of class StyleExtension is used to translate string "From:" to the language specified by the xml:lang attribute (if found on the email root element).
 For example, if xml:lang is set to fr (French), the generated content will contain "De:" instead of "From:".

-Methods used to dynamically evaluate property values must have the following signature (see Chapter 7, All stylesheet extension points): com.xmlmind.xmledit.stylesheet.StyleValue Method(com.xmlmind.xmledit.stylesheet.StyleValue[] parameters, com.xmlmind.xmledit.doc.Node contextNode, com.xmlmind.xmledit.styled.ViewFactoryBase factory).
+Methods used to dynamically evaluate property values must have the following signature (see Chapter 7, All stylesheet extension points in XMLmind XML Editor - Developer's Guide): com.xmlmind.xmledit.stylesheet.StyleValue Method(com.xmlmind.xmledit.stylesheet.StyleValue[] parameters, com.xmlmind.xmledit.doc.Node contextNode, com.xmlmind.xmledit.styled.ViewFactoryBase factory).

 If several extensions classes have dynamic property value methods with identical names (even if this unlikely to happen), the method actually used by the CSS engine will be the method of the class first declared using @extension.